 Requirements for Operating Channel Validation

-When OCVC(#3505) is present, a STA shall advertise this capability in (#6299)the RSNE and shall include operating channel information and validate the Operating Channel Information (OCI) received from an OCVC(#3505) peer in certain protected messages used for key establishment and confirmation.
+When OCVC(#3505) is present, a STA, or MLD shall advertise this capability in (#6299)the RSNE and shall include operating channel information and validate the Operating Channel Information (OCI) received from an OCVC(#3505) peer in certain protected messages used for key establishment and confirmation.
+The MLD advertises this capability through all of its affiliated STAs.

+NOTE – Each STA affiliated with an MLD advertises OCVC capability in the RSNE.

+A STA with OCVC determines channel information from received OCI.
+An MLD with OCVC determines operating channel information from received OCI on the link used for the establishment of a security association (for example, the 4-way handshake).
+After a security association has been established, an MLD with OCVC determines operating channel information from the receipt of the channel information included in the Supported Operating Classes element of protected Beacon frames on each setup link.

-BA STA with OCVC(#3505) validates that the channel information in received OCI matches its current operating channel parameters by:
+A STA or STA affiliated with an MLD with OCVC(#3505) validates that the channel information matches its current operating channel parameters by:

-Verifying that the maximum bandwidth used by the STA to transmit or receive PPDUs to/from the peer STA from which the OCI was received is no greater than the bandwidth of the operating class specified in the Operating Class field of the received OCI
+Verifying that the maximum bandwidth used by the STA to transmit or receive PPDUs to/from the peer STA from which the channel information was received is no greater than the bandwidth of the operating class specified in the Operating Class field of the received channel information

-Verifying that the primary channel used by the STA to transmit or receive PPDUs to/from the peer STA from which the OCI was received is equal to the Primary Channel Number field (for the corresponding operating class)
+Verifying that the primary channel used by the STA to transmit or receive PPDUs to/from the peer STA from which the channel information was received is equal to the Primary Channel Number field (for the corresponding operating class)

-Verifying that, when 40 MHz bandwidth is used by the STA to transmit or receive PPDUs to/from the peer STA from which the OCI was received, the nonprimary 20 MHz used matches the operating class (i.e., upper/lower behavior) specified in the Operating Class field of the received OCI
+Verifying that, when 40 MHz bandwidth is used by the STA to transmit or receive PPDUs to/from the peer STA from which the channel information was received, the nonprimary 20 MHz used matches the operating class (i.e., upper/lower behavior) specified in the Operating Class field of the received channel information

-Verifying that, if operating an 80+80 MHz operating class, the frequency segment 1 channel number used by the STA to transmit or receive PPDUs to/from the peer STA from which the OCI was received is equal to the Frequency Segment 1 Channel Number field of the OCI.
+Verifying that, if operating an 80+80 MHz operating class, the frequency segment 1 channel number used by the STA to transmit or receive PPDUs to/from the peer STA from which the channel information was received is equal to the Frequency Segment 1 Channel Number field of the channel information.

 If the NT-MLME of a STA with OCVC(#3505) processes an MMPDU containing OCI received in an MLME-OCTunnel.indication primitive (see 11.31.5 (On-channel Tunneling (OCT) operation)):